Relationship of Donald Trump and Jeffrey Epstein: Birthday book revelations

 In September 2025, the House Oversight Committee released a 2003 birthday book created by Maxwell for Epstein's 50th birthday, titled The First Fifty Years.
 The album included a note allegedly signed by Trump, featuring a drawing and a typewritten message.
 Trump denied writing or signing the note and his legal team has disputed its authenticity citing supposed signature irregularities, but a New York Times comparison with contemporary first name signatures of Trump suggested strong similarities.
 Coverage of the release described the disputed note as adding renewed public and media attention to Trump's past association with Epstein.

-The book also led to the sacking of British Ambassador to the United States Peter Mandelson, following widespread criticism over his own association with Epstein.
+The book led to the sacking of British Ambassador to the United States Peter Mandelson following widespread criticism over his own association with Epstein.
 As the scandal began shortly before the state visit by Trump to the United Kingdom, it created a diplomatic predicament for Trump, and his team were reportedly concerned about the timing, as Mandelson's dismissal over his links to Epstein could've shone an unwelcome spotlight on Trump's own past association with him.
 A source with knowledge of the White House's discussions said that Trump's team was "nervy" about anything that could resurface the Epstein scandal, and they were concerned Mandelson's dismissal will overshadow the UK state visit.
 The Guardian noted that with Trump having his own well-documented links to Epstein, "there is no subject he wants to revisit less" than the scandal surrounding Mandelson's ties to him.
 For Trump, whose priority was to avoid distractions during the state visit, the controversy arrived at an "especially awkward" time.